 If your clothing has a fiber content of acetate, triacetate or modacrylic, do not try anything more to remove the stain at home.
 Take your garment or bedspread to a professional dry cleaner.
 No further home cleaning method to remove the correction fluid is safe for these fabrics.

-How to Remove Correction Fluid Stains from Dry Clean Only Clothes
+Correction Fluid Stains on Dry Clean Only Clothes

 If the garment is labeled as dry clean only, lift away any solids with a dull edge like a credit care (no rubbing) and as soon as possible head to the cleaner and point out and identify the stain to your professional cleaner.